rfgamaral/ricardoamaral.net/README.md

 ## License

-Use of this source code (excluding the template) is governed by an MIT-style license that can be found in the [LICENSE](LICENSE) file.
+The use of this source code (excluding the template) is governed by an MIT-style license that can be found in the [LICENSE](LICENSE) file.
 The Aerial template is licensed under the [Creative Commons Attribution](https://html5up.net/license) license.